jadedjelly/nana-techworld-devops-bootcamp/demo_projects/M7_Docker/M7_Docker_README.md

 ```
 [07_image75.png]
 From above, you can see the build steps [1/3]-[3/3]
-- when we run rocker images we can see our newly created image
+- when we run docker images we can see our newly created image

 [07_image76.png]
 - We have just done what Jenkins would do (if we had it running),